110 Propositions for France

-110 Propositions for France (110 Propositions pour la France) was the Socialist Party's program for the 1981 presidential election during which the Socialist Party's candidate, François Mitterrand, was elected by 51.76% of the people.
-This program influenced significantly the policies enacted during Mitterrand's two terms (1981–88 and 1988–95).
+110 Propositions for France (110 Propositions pour la France) was the Socialist Party's program for the 1981 presidential election during which their candidate, François Mitterrand, was elected with 52% of the vote.
+This program significantly influenced the policies enacted during Mitterrand's two terms (1981–88 and 1988–95), but was also departed from when the French government implemented a range of auserity measures in 1983.
+These austerity measures were seen as a U-turn.